justanothercell/hot_potato/.github/README.md

 - hot reload trait methods or generics
 - make you a sandwich

-Warning: Function signature changes and similar wild stuff will result in undefined behavior, msot likely a `STATUS_ACCESS_VIOLATION` or similar crash.
+Warning: Function signature changes and similar wild stuff will result in undefined behavior, most likely a `STATUS_ACCESS_VIOLATION` or similar crash.